 Wine pairing

-Try a late harvest muscat with these Autumn macarons, or even a Hungarian Tokay.
+Try a late-harvest muscat with these Autumn macarons or even a sweet Hungarian Tokaji wine which is a personal favorite of mine.

 Variations